SurPun/AWS-Developer-Associate/Section 20 AWS Monitoring & Audit: ClodWatch, X-Ray and CloudTrail/Quiz.md

 - Create an IAM role in the central account, then create IAM roles in the other accounts to assume this IAM role

 This is a best practice.

+21. You would like to add additional information to your X-Ray traces with the ability to search and filter through this information efficiently.
+What should you use?

+- AAnnotations

+22. Which AWS service allows you to get cross-account tracing and visualization for your applications?

+- AWS X-Ray

+23. The following APIs can be used to write to X-Ray, EXCEPT .........................

+- BatchGetTraces

+24. By default, the X-Ray SDK records the first request .................., and .................. of any additional requests.

+- each second, 5%